engity-com/bifroest/docs/reference/cli.md

 In which format the log output should be printed.

 <<flag("log.colorMode", "Log Color Mode", "data-type.md#log-color-mode", default="auto", heading=4)>>
-Tells if to log in color or not.
+Tells whether to log in color or not.

 <<flag("version", default="auto", heading=4)>>
 Same as using sub-command [`version`](#version).